 If you love to travel and want to score a great deal on a flight, hotel or other travel costs, you might be searching for the most popular travel credit cards.

 The best travel credit cards help you earn valuable miles or points for free and discounted travel.
-If that sounds good to you, here’s a list of the best travel credit cards and the details you need to pick the one that’s right for your travel goals and spending needs.
+If that sounds good to you, here’s a list of the most popular travel credit cards and the details you need to pick the one that’s right for your travel goals and spending needs.

 Best Travel Cards of September 2020